FanFiction.Net: Site content

 FanFiction.Net also hosts one of the longest works of fiction ever written.
-The Subspace Emissary's Worlds Conquest, a Super Smash Bros. fan fiction written by FanFiction.Net user AuraChannelerChris, gained media attention for its length of over four million words at the time of notice, more than three times as long as In Search of Lost Time written by Marcel Proust, and is still being written.
-The longest fan fiction on the site is The Loud House: Revamped, an ongoing crossover fan fiction of The Loud House which has been over 16,750,000 words long since around 2020.
-However, the exact current word count of The Loud House: Revamped, is unknown as it surpassed the word count limit of the site of 16,777,215 words as the site uses 24-bit integers.
-It is also currently over 2000 chapters long.
+The Subspace Emissary's Worlds Conquest, a Super Smash Bros. fan fiction written by FanFiction.Net user AuraChannelerChris, gained media attention for its length of over four million words at the time of notice, more than three times as long as In Search of Lost Time written by Marcel Proust.
+The Loud House: Revamped, a fan fiction published by Jamesdean5842 and mainly centered around the animated television series The Loud House, was written from 2017 to 2024.
+It was 16 million words long by 2022 and over 30 million upon completion, claimed by The Spectator Australia to be "the longest fiction work in the history of the world".